et2010/org-edit-latex/README.md

 ### Why?
 Embedded LaTeX is a nice feature of orgmode.
 Unlike LaTeX src block or export block, you can preview a LaTeX fragment by simply hit `C-c C-x C-l`.
 But it's lacking an important feature, i.e. it cannot be edited in a dedicated buffer like src block or export block do.
 This means you are isolated from all those nice features that you'll get by editing in a dedicated buffer, including syntax highlighting, auto-indent and completion.
 Without those, it's intimidating to write long math equations as a LaTeX fragment, at least for me.

 So I write this package to address above issue.
-With this package, you can edit a LaTeX fragment just like editing a src block with all the nifty features provided by AucTeX, like completion, highlighting, and auto-indentation.
+With this package, you can edit a LaTeX fragment just like editing a src block with all the nifty features provided by AucTeX (I'm assuming you already have it.
+If not, just try it!
+You won't regret!), like completion, highlighting, and auto-indentation.

 ### Install